wyfo/scylla2/README.md

 I'm not able to measure performance right now (I have to finish connection pool worker), but assuming what is written in [previous section](#main-differences-with-the-official-driver), especially the zero/one allocation promise, I expect this implementation to be a lot faster.

 However, the performance improvement regarding zero-copy deserialization has been quickly measured in https://github.com/scylladb/scylla-rust-driver/issues/571, and this point alone is already quite promising.

+## What's next

+I've made this project without telling Scylla developers, so, obviously I will have to talk with them.

+Actually, I've a second secret project about Scylla and Rust, that I've paused when I started working on this driver.
+So stay tuned! ;)